Originate/guide/pull_requests.md

 terms with this, you’ll find that the pull request allows you to learn extremely fast and constantly raise the bar on your team’s code quality.

-We use TDD to catch bugs during our own development cycles, but code reviews catch a different subset of bugs, things like: bad variable names, wrong assumptions, bad code structure/architecture, performance issues, security issues, repeated code, etc. The average bug count is 4.5 errors per 100 lines of code, with code reviews, the bug rate drops down to 0.8 (from: [Code Complete: A Practical Handbook of Software Construction](http://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670)).
+We use TDD to catch bugs during our own development cycles, but code reviews catch a different subset of bugs, things like: bad variable names, wrong assumptions, bad code structure/architecture, performance issues, security issues, repeated code, etc. The average bug count is 4.5 errors per 100 lines of code.
+With code reviews, the bug rate drops down to 0.8 (from: [Code Complete: A Practical Handbook of Software Construction](http://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670)).
 Additionally, code reviews provide a tight feedback loop that improves learning and knowledge transfer between developers on a project.
 Using TDD and code reviews together provides us with the fastest feedback mechanism for ensuring application behavior, sharing knowledge, holding each other to high standards, producing readable